TFL history

 The 1990 campaign will be remembered for many reasons: the absolute wretchedness of the Ketchikan Cougars, Narcoossee owner Wit Tuttell's drafting of deadbeat Vinny Testaverde, and the stunning emergence of running back Cleveland Gary as a fantasy workhorse.
 But the season's most enduring moment occurred in a Week 4 clash between Panama City and Balboa.
 Trailing by 17 points entering the Monday Night Game, Panama City reserve Derrick Fenner scored three touchdowns -- the final one on an unlikely play-action pass with time running out -- to lead the Penguins to a thrilling 45-44 victory.
 The game is now known simply as the "Monday Night Miracle."

-Other changes were taking place in the TFL: two owners were forced to run their operations Outside of Alaska; Scott Lacy moved his Panama City Penguins to the redneck-infested town of Midlothian, Va.; and Nate Sagan ran his Zeke's Freaks on the days he was sober at the University of Oregon.
+Other changes were taking place in the TFL: two owners were forced to run their operations Outside of Alaska; Scott Lacy moved his Panama City Penguins to the redneck-infested town of Midlothian, Va.; and Nate Sagan ran his Zeke's Freaks on the few days each week he was sober at the University of Oregon.

 On the field, there were other noteworthy developments -- some impressive, others embarrassing.
 Mike Taylor's Denver Pyles, led by quarterback Jim Kelly, opened the season with seven straight victories and finished at 11-3, to that point the best record in TFL history.
-Katz, too, made a lasting imprint, though a more dubious one: His eighth-round selection of reserve Cody Carlson became the worst draft pick in the league's history.
-Even today the mere mention of "Cody CarlsonÓ will send league owners into a laughing frenzy.
+Katz, too, made a lasting imprint, though a more dubious one: His eighth-round selection of reserve quarterback Cody Carlson became the worst draft pick in the league's short history.
+Even today the mere mention of "Cody Carlson" will send league owners into a laughing frenzy.

 Tuttell's Narcoossee team forged a remarkable season after an unremarkable start.
 Held to a single point in their opener against Netherville, the Nose Apes won 10 of their next 13 games and advanced to Sweeney Bowl II.